jamescherti/easysession.el/README.md

 Easysession is lightweight and can persist and restore file editing buffers, indirect buffers/clones, Dired buffers, the tab-bar, and the Emacs frames (with or without the Emacs frames geometry).
 It is similar to Vim or Neovim sessions because it loads and restores your editing environment, including buffers, windows, tabs, and other settings, allowing you to resume work exactly where you left off.

 ## License

+The `easysession` Emacs package has been written by [James Cherti](https://www.jamescherti.com/) and is distributed under terms of the GNU General Public License version 3, or, at your choice, any later version.

 Copyright (C) 2024 [James Cherti](https://www.jamescherti.com)